laissez-faire-btc/safe-redaction/BIP.md

 `OP_RETURN OP_PUSHDATA2 <byte> <byte> <uuid> ...`

 To be a consensus-valid Redaction Statement, the output MUST also be a valid output under general consensus rules.

+When considering Category 1 (valid Redaction Statements), the following requirements are applied:

+* `<transaction-hash>` MUST be a valid transaction id.
+* `<uuid>` MUST be the specific 16 byte value representing Redaction Statements, as defined in this BIP.
+* `<data-segment-list>` MUST NOT include any invalid byte indices or segment lengths.
+* `<data-segment-list>` MUST NOT include any segment that is not either wholly contained within a single input, or wholly contained within a single output.
+* `<transaction-hash-updated>` MUST be equal to the hash of the transaction after all of the bytes specified by `<data-segment-list>` are changed to 0x00, with no other changes.
+* `<signature-hash-update-list>` MUST include before-and-after (unredacted and redacted) sighashes for each signature that is invalidated by the redaction, and MUST NOT include any other sighashes.
+* The Redaction Statement MUST NOT include any further data after the `<signature-hash-update-list>`

 ## Security Implications ##